 - If your ulcer is caused by over-the-counter painkillers, you’ll need to quit taking them.

-- He also may give you a drug called a protectant, which coats ulcers to protect them from stomach acid.
+- They also may give you a drug called a protectant, which coats ulcers to protect them from stomach acid.

 Lifestyle changes can help, too.
 You might need to: